repla-app/repla-app.github.io/_posts/2020-01-13-repla-use-cases.md

 ## Summary

-These are just a few use cases for Repla, a web renderer that can be extended with packages that can run processes, but there are many more.
+These are just a few use cases for Repla, a web renderer that can be extended with packages that can run processes, and there are many more.
 The real goal is to provide a new place where developers can solve their own problems by writing their own plugins for Repla, and then sharing them, the same way they do for text editors and terminals today.